bpptkg/komapy/docs/tutorials/addons_plot.rst

 Add-ons Plot
 ============

-Add-ons plot enable you to add other plot to the current axis in particular subplot figure.
-Add-ons plot is a list which contains a dictionary of add-ons configurations.
+Add-on plot enable you to add another plot to the current axis in particular subplot figure.
+Add-on plot is a list which contains a dictionary of add-on configurations.
 The only required key is ``name``.
-Other keys are left as optional parameters and will be passed to the particular add-ons resolver.
+Other keys are left as optional parameters and will be passed to the particular add-on resolver.

 For example: